-The Intel specification requires that with no load the nominal output voltage of the regulator be offset to a value lower than the nominal voltage corresponding to the VID code.
+The Intel specification requires that at no load, the nominal output voltage of the regulator be offset to a value lower than the nominal voltage corresponding to the VID code.
 The offset is set by a constant current source flowing out of the FB pin (I{FB}) and flowing through R_B .
-The value of R_B can be found using Equation 14.
+The value of R_B can be found using Equation 19.